Cyberphinx/react-form-ts/README.md

    whenever the state changes, you can use `useRef` hook instead.

-3. `FormData` Alternatively you can pass the event.currentTarget into a new FormData() to store the state of the form, without re=rendering the
+3. `FormData` Alternatively you can pass the event.currentTarget into a new FormData() to store the state of the form, without re-rendering the
    component:

    ```